Kruhlmann/WWSParseExtractor/README.md

 ## Installing

 ⚠️ This script will run as root so please [inspect it](install) before running.
+Alternatively, or if you're using Windows, you can download the JAR file directly from the [releases page](https://github.com/Kruhlmann/WWSParseExtractor/releases).

 ```sh
 curl https://raw.githubusercontent.com/Kruhlmann/WWSParseExtractor/master/install | sudo sh